NGIOproject/nextgenio-docs/user_guide/hardware.rst

 Memory Modes
 ~~~~~~~~~~~~

-In general the SCM can operate in a variety of ways: as an extension of
+In general the SCM can operate in a variety of modes: as an extension of
 traditional DRAM, as storage, and as a new class of persistent memory (NVRAM).
 This means that in the NextgenIO system, the SCM can be applied in a number
 of configurations.